4 UNESCO World Heritage Sites in Malaysia

-Many of these landmarks of Malaysia are unknown, obscure, and waiting to be discovered by the most persistent of travelers.
+Many of these landmarks of Malaysia are unknown, obscure, and waiting to be discovered by the most persistent travelers.

-Travel influenced by UNESCO sites allows the intrepid visitors to visit World Heritage properties, fostering increased awareness, aid preservation, learn about humanity’s history, and wonder at unequivocally majestic sites.
+Travel influenced by UNESCO sites allows intrepid visitors to visit World Heritage properties, fostering increased awareness, aid preservation, learn about humanity’s history, and wonder at unequivocally majestic sites.

-While Taj Mahal, Angkor Wat, Machu Picchu are world-famous, I want to introduce you to Malaysia’s UNESCO sites that are worthy of inclusion in any naturalist and travelers off-the-beaten-track bucket list.
+While Taj Mahal, Angkor Wat, and Machu Picchu are world-famous, I want to introduce you to Malaysia’s UNESCO sites that are worthy of inclusion in any naturalist and travelers off-the-beaten-track bucket list.

 Natural UNESCO World Heritage Sites in Malaysia

 The rainforest-clad island of Borneo is home to the Natural UNESCO World Heritage Site in Malaysia.

 Kinabalu National Park was gazetted in 1964 to protect Mount Kinabalu and its plant and animal life.